Imitation Learning with Human Eye Gaze via Multi-Objective Prediction: Experiments

-The experiments were conducted in simulated environments rendered by the \emph{Unreal Engine} using the \emph{Microsoft AirSim} \cite{Airsim2017} plugin as an interface to receive data and send commands to the quadrotor, a simulated \emph{Parrot AR.Drone} vehicle.
-The task consisted of a search and navigate task where the drone must seek out a target vehicle and then navigate towards it in a photo-realistic cluttered forest simulation environment, as seen in Figure \ref{fig:fpv-vehicle}.
-This environment emulates sun glare and presents trees and uneven rocky terrain as obstacles for navigation and visual identification of the target vehicle.
+We evaluate the performance of GRIL in an autonomous quadrotor navigation domain in which experiments were conducted in simulated environments rendered by the Unreal Engine using Microsoft AirSim~\cite{Airsim2017}, a high-fidelity, photo-realistic drone simulator.
+We consider a search and navigate task in which the quadrotor must seek a target vehicle that is initially out-of-view and navigate toward it in a cluttered forest simulation environment, seen in Figure \ref{fig:fpv-vehicle}.
+The environment emulates sun glare and presents trees and uneven rocky terrain as obstacles to navigation and visual identification of the target vehicle.
+We consider two variants of the drone navigation task: \begin{enumerate}[topsep=0pt,itemsep=-0.7ex] \item Stationary target: the target truck is in a location that is fixed across episodes, and the target does not move. \item Moving target: we use this task to evaluate how well GRIL can generalize to a target tracking and following task on which it was not previously trained.
+In this task, the target vehicle moves along a fixed, predetermined path at a fixed speed.
+This task requires not only seeking out the target vehicle, but also tracking and following the vehicle. \end{enumerate}